backdrop-ops/contrib/README.md

 1. You must agree to license your code contributions as GPLv2 or later.

-1. Any project you create or maintain must include a copy of the [GPL v2 `LICENSE.txt` file](https://github.com/backdrop-ops/contrib/blob/master/examples/LICENSE.txt) in the root of your repository.
+1. Any project you create or maintain must include a copy of the [GPL-2.0 `LICENSE.txt` file](https://github.com/backdrop-ops/contrib/blob/master/examples/LICENSE.txt) in the root of your repository.
 The GPLv2 license applies to all code that directly interacts with parts of Backdrop licensed as GPLv2 or later.
 See the